warped-pinball/origin/docs/JS_CLIENT.md

 Both applications expect `window.API_BASE` to contain the base URL of the API.
 For the web server this value comes from the `PUBLIC_API_URL` environment variable.
-The mobile build injects the same value into its templates when running `npm run build:pages`.
+The mobile build injects the same value or falls back to the value exported from `mobile/api-base.js`.

 ## Usage